 Fresh from the Edinburgh Fringe Festival, Flight of the Conchords headline this episode of the TV stand up comedy series with the creepily earnest 'If You're Into It' (guaranteed to lose all but the hardiest of new girlfriends) and their hip-hop folk opus 'Hiphopopotamus'.
 Host Brendhan Lovegrove explores the speech patterns of Southlanders, Andre King does his best to ensure he won't be invited back to Palmerston North, and Sully O'Sullivan reveals himself as a menace to small animals and moving vehicles (but with a possible future in survey research).

-Flight of the Conchords star and Black Seeds/Wellington International Ukulele Orchestra musician Bret McKenzie goes early morning skateboarding in his hometown environs, in this music video for his solo side project The Video Kid.
-The downbeat groove of the folk-electronica number is a perfect match for a glorious 'on a good day' dawn as the sun rises over Mt Matthews and the crew cruise down Alexandra Road and along Mt Victoria's town belt; later in the golden light they claim a deserted golden mile (Lambton Quay) for the skaters.
-Chur!
+Flight of the Conchords star and onetime Black Seeds musician Bret McKenzie clearly digs Wellington.
+In this video for solo project The Video Kid, he goes early morning skateboarding through the capital city.
+The downbeat groove of the folk-electronica number is a perfect match for a glorious 'on a good day' dawn, as the sun rises over Mt Matthews and the crew cruise down Wellington's Alexandra Road and along Mt Victoria's town belt.
+Later in the golden light they claim a deserted golden mile (Lambton Quay) for the skaters.